-The group believes that human resource is one of its most valuable assets towards corporate success and endeavors to create a positive and cohesive working environment for its employees.
+The group believes that employees are important assets towards corporate success and endeavors to create a positive and cohesive working environment for its employees.
 With recruitment policies and staff appraisal system in place, internal employment and incentive processes are standardized and regulated by the management of the group, and strictly executed by the Human Resources Department to attract and retain valuable talents.
+The group aims to build a motivated and efficient work team in order to enhance its productivity and competitiveness.
+Two major subsidiaries were accredited by the Labour Department to award the certificate of the "Good Employer Charter 2020" during the year.